 Dr. Alicia La Hoz is a Licensed Clinical Psychologist, Founder, and Executive Director of Family Bridges.
 Dr. La Hoz works with the Latino community in the Chicagoland area, where she leads her team in developing and coordinating Family Bridges comprehensive marriage and relationship programs.
 Away from the office, she spends her time with her two inquisitive children and devoted husband, exploring nature, visiting museums, and building lego-masterpieces.

 Omaira Gonzalez is the COO for Family Bridges and a co-writer and actress for ¡Qué Gente, Mi Gente!
 Omaira and her husband of 28 years love adventure, long walks and Broadway shows.
 With their two kids Yomari and Omar, they enjoy great meals and playing board games.
 But look out–losing is not an option!

 Creative Director & Executive Producer

-As Creative Marketing Director & Executive Producer of ¡Qué Gente, Mi Gente!, Sarah Pichardo is Family Bridges’ creative superhero.
+As Creative Marketing Director for Family Bridges and Co-Writer & Executive Producer of ¡Qué Gente, Mi Gente! and The Secrets of Santa Monica.
+She is Family Bridges’ creative superhero.
+She’s a three-time Telly Award winner and a Midwest Emmy nominee.
 When’s she’s not obsessing over pixels, designs and scripts–or brainstorming plans to take over the world–she is coming up with new and different ways to spoil her 13 nieces and nephews.